 Chapter Name: Playing With Magnets

-Activity Name: Earth’s magnetic property in Playing With Magnets
+Activity Name: Poles of a Bar Magnet in Playing With Magnets

 Step by Step Procedure: